oracle/terraform-provider-oci/website/docs/d/dns_rrset.html.markdown

 The following arguments are supported:

-* `compartment_id` - (Optional) The OCID of the compartment the zone belongs to.

-	This parameter is deprecated and should be omitted.
 * `domain` - (Required) The target fully-qualified domain name (FQDN) within the target zone.
 * `rtype` - (Required) The type of the target RRSet within the target zone.
-* `scope` - (Optional) Specifies to operate only on resources that have a matching DNS scope.
 * `view_id` - (Optional) The OCID of the view the zone is associated with.
 Required when accessing a private zone by name.
 * `zone_name_or_id` - (Required) The name or OCID of the target zone.
 * `zone_version` - (Optional) The version of the zone for which data is requested.